Japanese Government-mandated Orthography Chaos

 Some March 11th Memories

 It was March 11, 2011, and I had interpreted for about two hours for a client located near Tameikesanno Station.
-The meeting with their overseas attorneys lasted for about two hours, and the attorneys were going to be left in the meeting room for a while after I departed.
+The meeting with their overseas attorneys lasted for about two hours, and the attorneys were going to be left alone in the meeting room for a while after I departed.
 I imagine they might have had dinner with our shared client in store for them after I left, but what was to happen in just a few minutes would probably interfere with those plans, and I heard later it made them swear that they would not come back to Japan for quite some time.
-The quake hit while there were none of their hosts around to assure them that they were not going to meet their end during their trip to Japan.
+I heard that the quake hit while there were none of their hosts around to assure them that they were not going to meet their end during their trip to Japan.

-I headed toward the Metro station, reached the platform several floors below ground level, and was waiting for my train.
+Meanwhile, I headed toward the Metro station, reached the platform several floors below ground level, and was waiting for my train.

 It was around 2:45 pm, and the tremor that hit was undeniable and frightening, but nobody on the platform could imagine the much greater tragedy unfolding hundreds of kilometers to the north of us.

 The platform, of course, shook wildly.
-The ceiling above the tracks and platform looked like a flimsy dropped ceiling resting on a flimsy matrix-like support, probably serving to hide pipes and cabling.
+The ceiling above the tracks and platform looked like a flimsy dropped ceiling resting on a flimsy matrix-like support, which probably served to hide pipes and cabling.
 I thought parts of it would come down with all the shaking.
 One waiting passenger hugged a thick pillar standing in the middle of the platform; others ran for the stairs.

 The announcement turned out to be quite optimistic.
 No train was going to arrive, not shortly, and not until the next morning.